ssletner/virl-lab/README.md

 # virl-lab

 This lab runs VIRL on an ESXi host in a lab environment.

-The lab was built using VMMaestro but virlutils is used to quickly enable and disable the lab.
+A dedicated lab server in the same lab will run Ansible.

+### Topology

 The topology consists of 2 spine switches (NX-OSV) and 3 leaf switches (CSR1000v).